-These academics are recognised as leading educators and for giving their students the best learning experience.
+These academics are recognised as leading educators, giving their students the best learning experiences and outcomes.
 Many are experts in their fields and undertake scholarly activities in areas of learning and teaching.
 There are many examples throughout the booklet that demonstrate their prominence and leadership including:

-- 1. presentations within the learning and teaching community; - 2. collegial mentoring and pairing; - 3. networking with national and international bodies; - 4. involvement in university and higher education committees; - contributions to systemic institutional change in learning and teaching through senior positions and/or ongoing knowledge sharing and dissemination.
+- presentations within the learning and teaching community; - · collegial mentoring and pairing; - networking with national and international bodies; - involvement in university and higher education committees; and - contributions to positive systemic change in learning and teaching by continuously sharing their knowledge.

-This booklet and website provide valuable resources to those who are leaders and principal drivers of change in higher education institutions.
+In addition to this booklet, a website for leading university educators has been developed at www.aautn.org.
+Both the booklet and website provide valuable resources to leaders and principal drivers of change in higher education institutions.

-INTRODUCTION
+O1 INTRODUCTION

-STATEMENT FROM PROFESSOR DEBORAH TERRY AO
+STATEMENT FROM PROFESSOR JOHN DEWAR AO